dorekstworek/arrow/README.md

 # arrow
 # Destiny
-The button can be used to return to the top of the page.
+The button can be used to return to the top/ bottom of the page.